akemmanuel/xyz/README.md

-# NLBAH - Natural Language to Bash Helper
+# XYZ - Natural Language to Bash Helper

 A CLI tool that converts natural language commands into bash commands using AI models.